-multisearch command is a generating command that executes multiple streaming searches at the same time.
-It requires at least two subsearches and allows only streaming operations in each subsearch.
+multisearch command is a generating command that runs multiple streaming searches at the same time.
+This command requires at least two subsearches and allows only streaming operations in each subsearch.
 Examples of streaming searches include searches with the following commands:

 rex.
-For more information, see Types of searches in the Search Manual.
+For more information, see Types of commands in the Search Manual.

 | multisearch <subsearch1> <subsearch2> <subsearch3> ...

 - Description: At least two streaming searches must be specified.
 See the search command for detailed information about the valid arguments for <logical-expression>.

 - To learn more, see About subsearches in the Search Manual.

 Generating commands use a leading pipe character and should be the first command in a search.

 multisearch command, the events from each subsearch are interleaved.
 Therefore the

 multisearch command is not restricted by the subsearch limitations.